 The State of Pennsylvania's laws require that each student participate in physical education class.
 If there is any reason for a student to be excused from participating on a particular day, the student must report to the Nurse's Office before 8:10 a.m. with a written excuse.
 A doctor's excuse is necessary for a student to be completely excused from participation.
+These students will receive a medical (M) on their report card.
 A note from a parent/guardian will enable a student to take a limited physical education class, which includes dressing and participating to the extent possible.
 The note must state specifically the reason the student would be excused.
 Any student who repeatedly refuses to participate in physical education class without an acceptable excuse will be subject to failure of the class.
 Please see course syllabus for physical education attire.